 ‘Full frame’ and ‘crop’ refer to a camera’s sensor size.
 Full frame sensors share the same dimensions of 35mm film (24 x 36mm).

-Crop sensors are anything smaller than 35mm, such as those found in APS-C and Micro 4/3 cameras.
-Focal length measurements on lenses are based on the 35mm field of view.
+Crop sensors are anything smaller than 35mm, such as those found in APS-C camera sensors and Micro 4/3 cameras.

 There’s no right or wrong when choosing a full frame or crop sensor camera – both are capable of producing excellent images, depending of course on the skill of the photographer!